aappleby/matcheroni/README.md

 | RapidJSON DocumentParse_MemoryPoolAllocator       | 1.30 gb/sec |
 | RapidJSON DocumentParse_MemoryPoolAllocator_SSE42 | 2.85 gb/sec |

+So if you _really_ need performance, use RapidJSON in SSE42 mode.
+Matcheroni is fast, but it's never going to beat SIMD.

 # Caveats

 Matcheroni requires C++20, which is a non-starter for some projects.
 There's not a lot I can do about that, as I'm heavily leveraging some newish template stuff that doesn't have any backwards-compatible equivalents.